opnsense/docs/source/manual/how-tos/sslvpn_client.rst

 Step 3 - Export Client Configuration
 -------------------------------------

-Mac OSX & Windows
+macOS & Windows
 -----------------
-For Mac OSX & Windows users we recommend using Viscosity from Sparklabs (https://www.sparklabs.com/viscosity/).
+For macOS & Windows users we recommend using Viscosity from Sparklabs (https://www.sparklabs.com/viscosity/).
 Viscosity is very easy to setup and use and works well on both platforms.

 Go to **VPN->OpenVPN->Client Export** and select the newly created VPN server from